Ramsha63014/Phase_2/README.md

 ## Task Finalization

-The list of design that I intent to implement in my application or provide ease to the society by applying HCI concepts to that task are:
+As we are moving towards advancements where every thing is advanced.
+I intent to implement an application or provide ease to the society by applying HCI concepts to that task are:
 - Teacher activites
 - Student activities